 - Schedule 1A Transmission Owner Scheduling, System Control and Dispatch Service

-- Schedule 9-3, 9-FERC, 9-OPSI, 9-CAPS, 9-FINCON, 9-MMU, and 9-PJM Settlement
+- Schedule 9-3, 9-FERC, 9-OPSI, 9-CAPS, 9-MMU, and 9-PJM Settlement

 - Schedule 10-NERC and 10-RFC

 - Network Integration Transmission Service

 - Network Transmission Service Offset

-- Network Integration Transmission Service (ATSI Low Voltage)

 - MTEP Project Cost Recovery

 - Transmission Enhancement

 - Other Supporting Facilities

 - Non-Firm Point-to-Point Transmission Service

-- RTO Start-up Cost Recovery

 - Black Start Service

 - Unscheduled Transmission Service

 - Reactive Supply and Voltage Control from Generation and Other Sources Service

 An Energy Storage Resource shall be considered charging when the Revenue Data for Settlements for a Real Time Settlement Interval corresponds to a withdrawal.
-The determination of Non-Dispatched Charging Energy vs. Dispatched Charging Energy shall be made for each

-Real Time Settlement Interval.
+The determination of Non-Dispatched Charging Energy vs. Dispatched Charging Energy shall be made for each Real Time Settlement Interval.
 Hourly Non-Dispatched Charging Energy is the sum of Revenue Data for Settlements for the Real Time Settlement Intervals which are determined to be Non-Dispatched Charging Energy over the hour divided by 12.